 Because donors are more selective about which organizations they support, the competition for donors is fierce.
 One-size-fits-all outreach doesn’t cut it.
 Instead, you must understand what donors are interested in, how they want to communicate, and how they want to give.

 Consider the increase in donors most organizations saw during the COVID-19 pandemic.
 Some food banks saw twice as many new donors, but these were crisis donors.
 Once that particular crisis ended — or as donors’ circumstances worsened — they lapsed.
-What’s more, attention spans are growing short in a world that seems to have a new disaster nearly every week.
+Moreover, attention spans are growing short in a world with a new disaster nearly every week.

 Solution: You may draw a donor in through a crisis, but data will retain them.
 When you engage a donor with services and programs that interest them, they’re more likely to stick around.
 For example, food banks might have gained crisis donors to ensure children had enough to eat while schools were closed.
 This short-term problem can point to long-term interest.
 By using your data to see where donors directed their gifts, you can identify donors to approach with similar needs, such as providing free school lunches.